miguelcarax/environment-air-quality-measurement/README.md

 Considerations:

 + This deployment will NOT work on a real environment because the Docker images needed for the stack are build and located locally.
 For real environment the images should be published in a private/public registry
 + Is REQUIRED to deploy the Secret object before the stack deployment.
-This secret object contains all the environment variables needed for the properly operation of the stack.
+This secret object contains all the environment variables needed for the proper operation of the stack.
 + There's no data persistence between executions.
 If there's a real need for persistence of the stored data (redis, postgres) you should use Persistent Volumes or implement other solution.

 The steps for deploying in Kubernetes are the next: